Rajwinder-Singh-19/finite/README.md

-# Finite Element Method Framework in Python
+# Finite Element Method Code in Python
-Easy to use Object Oriented API to solve engineering problems (structural as of now) in Python using Finite Element Method (FEM)
+Easy to use Object Oriented API to solve engineering problems in Python using Finite Element Method (FEM)

 ## Progress So Far